 If a storm under this shear environment forms within a moisture rich boundary layer, ephemeral periods of heavy rain may occur.
 However, storms in this environment are not likely to reach severe thunderstorm criteria.
 Severe thunderstorm criteria is as follows: ≥58mph winds , ≥1.0″ diameter hail, or a tornado (note that lightning is not an indicator of a storm’s severity).

 The above image is a pictorial depiction of a hodograph.
 A hodograph is an important tool that meteorologists use when diagnosing the thunderstorm environment.
-Hodographs are used to plot the change the magnitude and direction of wind with height, and are plotted using polar coordinates.
+Hodographs are used to plot the change in magnitude and direction of wind with height, and are plotted using polar coordinates.

 In the case above, the orange dots indicate a particular point with respect to height (#1 indicates the lowest point above ground and #5 indicates the highest point above ground).
 To understand how and what this hodograph is depicting, the graph must be read in polar form.
 Meaning, the top part of the hodograph is north, the right point is east, the bottom point is south, and the left point is west.
 A visual representation of the atmospheric wind profile can then be read through the hodograph.